splynx/docs/files/en/addons_modules/google_maps/google_maps.md

 ------------

-To view your map navigate to `Customers → Maps`
+To view your map navigate to `Customers → Maps`.

 ![](gm_general_map.png)